 Please contact us directly for our wholesale price sheet and to place an order:

 Are coconut candles safe?

 - Coconut wax is sustainable, unlike paraffin wax.
 It’s a renewable resource that uses no pesticides or fertilizer to grow.
 Coconut wax candles have an outstanding scent throw and are clean-burning, meaning they produce no harmful chemicals while burning.

-- Our 4oz candles burn for approximately 20-30 hours and our 8oz candles burn for approximately 40-50 hours, and our 16oz for almost 80 hours!.
+- Our 4oz candles burn for approximately 20-30 hours, 8oz candles burn for approximately 40-50 hours, and our 16oz for almost 80 hours!.
 Burning times are best achieved when candle care instructions are followed.

-- Our coconut wax candles are hand-poured in small batches, using phthalate free and paraben free fragrance oils, natural essential oils, cotton wicks and no dyes.
+- Our coconut wax candles are hand-poured in small batches, using phthalate free and paraben free fragrance oils, natural essential oils, cotton wicks or wood wicks and no dyes.
 Our wax has a slight coconut smell, (well of course it does), but it does not hinder the scent of the candle, nor do we have to add anything harmful to cover up the base odor and it burns longer than other wax bases.

 - We optimize every candle system (wick, fragrance, vessel and wax) for the best burn possible to ensure the safety of use as well as the quality of the candle your are receiving.

 - No way!
-Our wicks are lead and zinc free!
+Our cotton wicks are lead and zinc free!
 They are a cotton, flat-braid wick with a paper filament.
 They are primed with a natural wax coating.
 Our eco-friendly, clean-burning wooden wicks are made from FSC Certified Wood and are made in the USA.

 - Coconut wax emits zero soot particles, as the wax is petro-carbon soot free.
 It does not blacken walls nor add toxic carcinogens into the air you breathe.
 Coconut wax burns longer than soy wax, about 10-15% longer for the same volume.
 Trimming your wick properly each time you light your candle will help it burn more efficiently.
 Smoke can be due to an untrimmed wick that builds up carbon, called mushrooming.